State senators eye changes to daylight saving time

 Seward’s bill, S3928, establishes a task force comprising the commissioners of health, economic development, and agriculture and markets to study the effects of opting out of daylight saving time.

-Both bills were proposed last month when the session began in the Capitol.
+Both bills were proposed last month, when session began in the Capitol.